 The Centers for Disease Control and Prevention (CDC) says the proglottid segments can sometimes be seen crawling near the anus or on the surface of fresh waste.
 These eggs are released into the environment when the proglottid dries out.
 The dried proglottids can sometimes be seen stuck to your dog’s fur.

-Another telltale sign of worm infestation is if your dog scoots his anus across the ground, on a rug, or another rough surface.
-This is due to the irritation the segments are causing his skin.
-You may see your dog licking or biting at the area.
-Occasionally, a portion of the tapeworm will be released when your dog vomits.
+Another telltale sign of worm infestation is if your dog scoots their rear across the ground, on a rug, or another rough surface.
+Scooting may be caused by the irritation the segments are causing their skin (although full anal sacks may also be a cause).
+You may also see your dog licking or biting their rectal area.
+Often, you may spy segments of the worm near a dog’s anus or in their bedding, or a portion of the tapeworm will be released when your dog vomits.

-Tapeworms are not usually harmful, and dogs rarely become ill as a result of an infestation, but weight loss may occur if he is heavily infected.
+Tapeworms are not usually harmful, and dogs rarely become ill as a result of an infestation.
+But weight loss may occur if your pet is heavily infected.

 Diagnosis and Treatment of Tapeworms in Dogs

 Have you ever wondered why your veterinarian asks you to do the unpleasant task of collecting and bringing in a fecal sample for an annual physical?
-The answer is: that’s how he tests for worms.
+The answer is that that’s how the vet tests for worms.
 The test will find out if tapeworms are in the anal sac or in the feces of your dog.
-False negatives can occur, but the tapeworm test is reliable, and most results are conclusive.
+False negatives can occur, but the tapeworm test is reliable, and most results will be conclusive.
 The prognosis for both animals and humans is very good post-treatment.

 Can Tapeworms Be Passed Along to Humans?